rheys/sampledoc1/README.md

 The sytle in writing Code Documentation depends on the audience.
 In general, there can be at least 2 (two) type of audience for this documentation, namely The Developer and The Operator.

 Mainly, the focus for Developer is **what the code does and how the code does it**.
-On the other hand, the operator wants to know **how to use the code**.
+On the other hand, the operator needs to know **how to use the code**.

 <details>
 <summary><strong>1.
 Code Documentation for Developers (Maintainers)</strong></summary>